 Congratulations - you have completed Therapeutic/Technical Procedures.
-You scored %%SCORE%% out of %%TOTAL%%.
-Your performance has been rated as %%RATING%%
+Your score was %%SCORE%%.

 Your answers are highlighted below.

 The process for performing a bed bath includes:

 Fill a Basin with warm water and between 105 and 115 degrees